maximgeller/projects/chrome_extension/tutorial.md

 	});
 });
 ```
 Okay, we did a lot here.
 First we defined a function that sends a message that contains the highlighted text.
 Then we defined a function that contains the response *from* `background.js` that will contain the array of all clipped text.
-Right now this is set to `null` because we haven't
+Right now this is set to `null` because we haven't actually encoded yet what the response is equal to.
+However, we know we will want to set it to be located under the `div` with `id="output"`.
+Let's write our
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2ODI2NzI3MDAsLTM4OTQ2OTUwOCwtNT
-E2MzU0NjE4LDQ4NTc3NDcyNCwxOTg2OTM3MDc4XX0=
+eyJoaXN0b3J5IjpbLTI1NDkwMzY4MCwtMzg5NDY5NTA4LC01MT
+YzNTQ2MTgsNDg1Nzc0NzI0LDE5ODY5MzcwNzhdfQ==
 -->